The Money Maze

 The Money Maze is an American television game show seen on ABC from December 23, 1974, to June 27, 1975.
 The show was hosted by Nick Clooney and was announced by Alan Kalter.
 It was produced by Daphne-Don Lipp Productions, of which Dick Cavett was a principal.

 The object of the game was to negotiate a large maze built on the studio floor that housed several towers.
-A contestant would direct his or her spouse from a perch above the maze; the spouse would need to find his or her way to a specified tower inside the maze and press a button there in order to win prizes.
+A contestant would direct their spouse from a perch above the maze; the spouse would need to find their way to a specified tower inside the maze and press a button there in order to win prizes.

 Clooney hosted Money Maze concurrently with his local daily talk show, The Nick Clooney Show, on then-ABC affiliate WKRC-TV in Cincinnati (now a CBS station).
 In fact, WKRC scheduled Money Maze on a delay at 10:30 a.m., immediately before Nick Clooney at 11:00, to provide a 90-minute block for the popular local personality.